openbmc/docs/development/gerrit-setup.md

 ### Add full name to Gerrit

 - Enter your full name in Settings -> Profile -> Full name
+- If you logged in with GitHub, this field is pre-filled with the Name from your GitHub profile, which may not be the full name you contribute under.
+Use the same full name as in your `Signed-off-by` lines: Gerrit verifies that the committer e-mail of a push is registered to your account, but it does not check the name, so a mismatch is accepted silently and shows up in every change you push until you notice it.

 ### Add SSH config entry